 We welcome your questions and especially are glad to have you join us in our work.
-The Task Force has a mailing address and you can reach us by phone or email.
+The Task Force can be reached by email, phone or U.S. Mail.

 Our mailing address is Pine River Superfund Citizen Task Force, P.O.
 Box 172, St. Louis, MI 48880

 If you need to reach us by email use email@example.com